Quidditch (real-life sport): Equipment

 The game is played with six standing hoops, three on each side of a square pitch.
 Each player must hold a broomstick between their legs.
-There are three different types of balls in play, and five in total: the quaffle, three bludgers, and the snitch.
+There are three different types of balls in play, and five in total: the quadball, three dodgeballs, and the flag.

-Broomstick
+Stick

-Probably the most iconic piece of equipment for quidditch, the broomstick serves the purpose of being a handicap such as one-handed dribbling in basketball or using only one's feet in association football.
-The player must stay mounted on their broomstick for every moment of play unless they have been hit with a bludger, in which case the player needs to dismount from their broom and return to their hoops.
-To be mounted on the broomstick means that the player must hold the broom between their legs and not have it fully on the ground.
-It can be supported by their thighs or hands equally, just as long as it is not attached to their person nor fully resting on the ground.
-Because it is a handicap, sometimes players do not play with the brooms.
+The stick serves the purpose of being a handicap such as one-handed dribbling in basketball or using only one's feet in association football.
+The player must stay mounted on their stick continuously unless they have been hit with a dodgeball, in which case the player needs to dismount from their stick and return to their hoops.
+To be mounted on the broomstick means that the player must hold the stick between their legs and not have it fully on the ground.
+If a player comes off of their stick for any reason, they have to dismount fully and return to their hoops to tag back in and remount.

-Players can substitute a variety of objects for brooms depending on the level of seriousness.
-Many teams play on PVC pipes of about 3 feet or 1 meter in length; these are usually made, but can also be purchased from specialist quidditch suppliers.
+Players can substitute a variety of objects for stick depending on the level of seriousness.
+Many teams play on PVC pipes of about 3 feet or 1 meter in length; these are usually made, but can also be purchased from specialist quadball suppliers.